 And if that doesn’t work, be objective.
 Stop being so hard on yourself.
 Set goals and objectives and stay focused on achieving them rather than lament how terrible everything has been.
 Things won’t stay the same for always.
 With every high, there’s a low, and vice versa.
 Things will change for the better.

 Be Opinionated – Be Outspoken

 It’s healthy to have opinions.
-The thing about opinions though is that we have stopped having our own versions of it.
-Nowadays we are sharing, retweeting and forwarding the opinions of others, spending less and less time working on opinions we can call our own.
+The thing about opinions though is that we have stopped having our own versions of them.
+Nowadays we are sharing, retweeting, and forwarding the opinions of others, spending less and less time working on opinions we can call our own.

 We have forgotten to work hard to earn ownership of an opinion, which is ironic since we’ve spent decades fighting for the right to free speech.

 It’s important to be able to think independently of others, to have your own say on a matter, and equally vital, if not more so, to exercise logic, constraint and caution when sharing opinions, especially on social media.
 Oh, and one last thing about opinions, be open to the possibility of it being changed.
 Even Science seem fickle-minded when you look at it across a millennia.

 Be Organic – Be Original